-2016 also seems to be the year when revisions were quite popular with new editions of Hifiman’s HE1000, Edition X v2 as well as a re-tuning of Audeze’s LCD and EL8 line up not to mention Unique Melody’s v2 of their most popular customs.
-Sometimes the best doesn’t need to be all new, it just needs to be tweaked.
+2016 also seems to be the year when revisions were quite popular with new editions of Hifiman’s HE1000, and Edition X v2 as well as a re-tuning of Audeze’s LCD and EL8 line up not to mention Unique Melody’s v2 of their most popular customs.
+Sometimes the best doesn’t need to be all-new, it just needs to be tweaked.

-We voted for the HE1000 V1 as our best headphone for 2015 and for our Best Open Headphone category for 2016 the new V2 grabs the top spot.
+We voted for the HE1000 V1 as our best headphones for 2015 and for our Best Open Headphone category for 2016, the new V2 grabs the top spot.
 This is a fresh, vibrant retake on the original wonderful sound.
-The V2 has all the best attributes of the original V1 but it is now more attention grabbing, less laid back and less peaky in the treble.
+The V2 has all the best attributes of the original V1 but it is now more attention-grabbing, less laid back, and less peaky in the treble.

-Fang and the team have tweaked based on feedback from existing customers with new pads, new cup designs, an upgraded cable and a far more comfortable fit.
-If you are in the market for an energetic sound quality with bags of detail, clean and clear mids and a bottomless bass response there is no finer open headphone that we reviewed in 2016 than the HE1000 V2.
+Fang and the team have tweaked based on feedback from existing customers with new pads, new cup designs, an upgraded cable, and a far more comfortable fit.
+If you are in the market for energetic sound quality with bags of detail, clean and clear mids, and a bottomless bass response there is no finer open headphones that we reviewed in 2016 than the HE1000 V2.

 Yes, it costs a ton, I get that and it will continue to be a talking point.
 However, I simply can’t put my finger on anything that sounds as good or better so perhaps, in this case, it could well be justified.
 Just demo it in a quiet room for a while and see if you agree that’s all I ask.

 Considering its price, Zeus will naturally be received with skepticism concerning its driver count.
 The million-dollar question on a lot of people’s minds is can you really hear Zeus’ price return in its sound?